Incompetent cervix; Weak cervix

 What Causes It?

-No one knows for sure what causes an insufficient cervix, but these things may increase a woman’s risk for it:
+No one knows for sure what causes an insufficient cervix, but these things may increase a woman's risk:

 - Being pregnant with more than 1 baby (twins, triplets)